Top 10 Malaysian Street Food Below $5

 2 Roti Canai (Indian Muslim) $0.30 per piece

-Roti Canai is an Indian-influenced this flatbread dough fried in lots of oil and served with dhal (lentil curry).
+Roti Canai is an Indian-influenced flatbread dough fried in lots of oil and served with dhal (lentil curry).

 One of the privileges is watching the Roti Canai make the roti before your eyes.